salvois/LargeXlsx/README.md

 #### Combining them all to create a style

 To create a new style using the specified combination of font, fill, border and number format, call the `CreateStyle` method of the `XlsxStylesheet` object.
-The resulting style ID can be used with `Write` to stylize a cell being written.
+The resulting style ID can be used with `Write` to style a cell being written.

     XlsxStyle CreateStyle(XlsxFont font,
                           XlsxFill fill,